Leibniz Centre for Tropical Marine Research: Teaching and Training

-ZMT scientists teach at German Universities with which ZMT joint professors are affiliated mainly University of Bremen, but also Constructor University, University of Oldenburg, University of Kiel.
+ZMT scientists teach at German Universities with which ZMT joint professors are affiliated mainly with the University of Bremen, but also the Constructor University, the University of Oldenburg, and Kiel University.

 In cooperation with the University of Bremen, ZMT offered the international Master's programme ISATEC.
 It was taught in English and was interdisciplinary in scope.
 The master existed from 1999 to 2021.
 ZMT has no own master-programme anymore but is participating in the Master-programme Marine Biology of University of Bremen along with other institutes since.

 Working Areasz

 ZMT is organised in four scientific departments: (1) Biogeochemistry and Geology, (2) Ecology, (3) Social Sciences, and (4) Theoretical Ecology and Modelling, complemented by a (5) Research Infrastructure Department, and the Science Management.
 The scientific departments are composed of 20 working groups and junior working groups.
 In order to facilitate the interdisciplinary work, ZMT activities are structured in cross-cutting programme areas, forming a matrix across the departments.